-The Authority continues to maintain and expand its capital asset portfolio.
-Over \$75 million has been budgeted for capital outlay during the next two fiscal years.
-The major capital projects are: renovations, repairs and improvements to East Pier, which includes Shed 53 Ocean Aero Improvements, completion of the Roger F. Wicker Ocean Enterprise Facility, to include piers and waterfront amenities.
-Additionally, the Authority is working on a Port Road Access Project which is funded in part by a \$15.7 million federal grant through the U.S. Department of Transportation (USDOT) Maritime Administration (MARAD).
-This project will improve roadway infrastructure that feeds into the Port and help develop intermodal connectivity; it will connect directly to the Port's western entrance which facilitates all freight and military movement in and out of the Port.
+USACE Feasibility Study for Deepening and Widening of Federal Navigation Channel, East Pier Expansion Project, Piers and Waterfront Infrastructure related to the Center for Ocean Enterprise, Cotton Compress Land Improvements/Infrastructure, and Land Acquisitions.
+Additionally, the Authority is working on the Port Access Road Project which is funded in part by a \$13.1 million federal grant through the U.S. Department of Transportation (USDOT)/Maritime Administration (MARAD), with the Port contributing \$3.9 million in matching funds.
+This project will improve roadway infrastructure that feeds into the Port and help to develop intermodal connectivity; it will connect directly to the Port's western entrance which facilitates all freight and military movement in and out of the Port.
 The project elements include: pavement strengthening along 30th Avenue, replacing existing span wire signals with mast arms, access management improvements, and implementing Intelligent Transportation Systems (ITS).
-As well, the Authority is progressing with a feasibility study and working in conjunction with the U.S. Army Corp of Engineers for the deepening and widening of the federal navigation channel.

-The Authority's staff pursues opportunities to apply for financial assistance through federal, state, local, and related industry agencies to assist the Authority with funding for capital projects which allow for overall facility improvement and growth.
+The Authority continually pursues opportunities to apply for financial assistance, through federal, state, local, and related industry agencies to assist the Authority with funding for capital projects which will allow for overall facility improvement and growth.